- August 21, 2019

 The trade war has impacted well beyond China and the US as certain countries such as Vietnam, Bangladesh, Cambodia have picked up orders being diverted from China.
 While it is difficult to move supply chains, especially when most of the upstream supply chain is in China, the apparel and textile sector has been shifting out of China for years.
-This shift has been yielding huge benefits to apparel retailers, retail sourcing, retail product development and retail apparel private label retail teams.
+This shift has been yielding huge benefits to apparel retailers, retail sourcing, plm software and retail apparel private label retail teams.
 With less complexity and labor as a key factor in production, apparel will continue to grow outside of China even without trade tariffs.

 What is more concerning for China is other foreign manufacturers that were on the fence and have decided to shift production elsewhere.
 Zebra Technologies is a good example.
 “All the high-volume products we were making in China have been moved to other Southeast Asian countries,” Anders Gustafsson, Zebra’s CEO, commented in a recent media report.
 “It’s a benefit of having an outsourced supply chain.”